OttieOtter

 After the tour, we grilled steaks for dinner and visited with fellow campers until dark.

-Saturday morning, since we weren't in a hurry to leave, we woke up at a reasonable hour and decided to relax for a while around our Caverns of Sonora campsite.
-We had breakfast under the trees and passed the time hoping to see migrating birds.
+Since we weren't anxious to leave the park on Saturday morning, we woke up at a reasonable hour and decided to relax around our Caverns of Sonora campsite.
+We had breakfast under the trees and passed the time watching for migrating birds.

 Caverns of Sonora RV Site